 Step 2.
 Enter your current password> Enter your new password and confirm the new password > Click on Change Password.

-If you meet the password issue when you sign in to the iTunes store or when you updating apps, here is another possible way you can try.
-To fix iPhone or iPad keeps asking for apple id password when updating apps, you can stay logged into the Apple App Store.
+If you meet the password issue when you sign in to the iTunes store or when you update apps, here is another possible way you can try.
+To fix iPhone or iPad keeps asking for Apple ID password when updating apps, you can stay logged into the Apple App Store.

 Follow the steps below to fix iPhone keeps asking me to sign into iTunes store: